DC and Transient Current Capability/Fuse Characteristics of Surface Mount Current Sensor ICs

 By Alex Latham and Scott Milne,

-Allegro MicroSystems, LLC offers a broad product family of current sensor IC solutions with integrated conductors.
+Allegro MicroSystems offers a broad product family of current sensor IC solutions with integrated conductors.
 These products can be used to measure current in a variety of applications, including motor control, inverters, load detection and management, and overcurrent fault detection.
-For applications with normal operating currents up to 50 A, Allegro offers current sensor ICs in a number of standard surface mount packages, such as SOIC-8, SOICW-16, QSOP-24, and QFN1.
+For applications with normal operating currents up to 80 A, Allegro offers current sensor ICs in a number of standard surface-mount packages, such as SOIC-8, SOICW-16, QSOP-24, and QFN .
 Due to their integrated conductors, these sensor ICs are placed in series with the current they are measuring.
-The integrated conductors are especially low resistance (1.2 mΩ or less depending on the package), so they generate very little heat under normal operating conditions.
+The integrated conductors are especially low resistance (1.2 mΩ down to less than 0.3 mΩ, depending on the package), so they generate very little heat under normal operating conditions.
 However, like all components that are in the current path, it is important to understand how they behave when subjected to currents above their rated nominal capability due to short circuits, inrush currents, or other transient conditions.

 Figure 1: Sensor IC Comparison

-The focus of this study was on the SOIC-8, SOICW-16, and QFN based current sensor ICs Allegro offers.
-It is important to note that the internal construction of these packages can vary from product to product, even though they are using the same generic SOIC-8 or SOICW-16 footprint.
-Specifically, the packages and associated products tested are shown in the following table.
+The focus of this study was on the SOIC-8, SOICW-16, and QFN-based current sensor ICs Allegro offers.
+It is important to note that the internal construction of these packages can vary from product to product, even though they use the same generic SOIC-8 or SOICW-16 footprint.
+Specifically, the packages and associated products tested are shown in Table 1.

 Each package was subjected to the following tests: